taoteh1221/Open_Crypto_Tracker/README.txt

 $purge_error_logs = 7; // Days to keep error logs before purging old log entries (deletes ENTIRE set of logs every X days)

 $mail_error_logs = 'daily'; // 'no', 'daily', 'weekly' Email to / from MUST BE SET further down in this config file.
+ONLY RUNS WHENEVER THE APP IS RUN, MAY NOT BE RELIABLY ACCURATE WITHOUT A CRON JOB

 $btc_exchange = 'binance'; // Default Bitcoin value in USD: binance / coinbase / bitfinex / gemini / okcoin / bitstamp / kraken / hitbtc / gatecion / livecoin